DaveBackus/Data_Bootcamp/website/content/bootcamp_duedates_ug.md

 **April 19** <br> Submit [Project Proposal](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Documents/bootcamp_project.pdf).

 **April 26.** Submit [Data Report](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Documents/bootcamp_project.pdf).
 This is really a little late; we urge you to think about data from the beginning.
-Ask for help if you're not sure.
+Ask for help if you're not sure you have what you need.

 **May 5** <br> Submit project by email to db3@nyu.edu.
 The subject line should be "bootcamp project ug".
 The file name should be your last names separated by dashes and a short title;  eg, something like *Jones-Smith-Zhang-India.ipynb*.
 See [Project Guide](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Documents/bootcamp_project.pdf) for additional information.